tarunJeevan/portfolio/content/projects/snake-game.md

             }
             _ => {}
         },
-        ...
+        ... // Other game states
+    }
+}
 ```
 *Input handling code snippet from `game.rs`*

 ### **Input Remapping System**
 Implementing a remapping system for controls required a careful redesign of my existing input handling system to ensure that user preferences were respected while maintaining the game's responsiveness.
-I created a new enum to hold the current key mappings and decoupled the input handling logic from hardcoded key bindings, allowing for dynamic remapping without affecting the core game logic.
+I created a new `enum` to hold the current key mappings and decoupled the input handling logic from hardcoded key bindings, allowing for dynamic remapping without affecting the core game logic.

 ### **Rendering Textures**
 Rendering textures proved to be a surprising challenge as I struggled to find examples online or in Piston&apos;s documentation.
 AI tools like Copilot and ChatGPT came through me for me once again, however, and helped me figure out how to load, configure, and render images as textures.